lovnishverma/snapmyenv/README.md

 * **Restore Mechanism (`restore.py`)**:
 Restoration involves iterating through the captured package list and calling `pip install package==version` via subprocess.
 It includes a `dry_run` mode to preview changes without installing them.
 It also warns the user if the Python version differs from the snapshot.
 * **Notebook Integration (`notebook.py`)**:
-This module reads the raw JSON of a `.ipynb` file, injects the snapshot dictionary into `metadata["snapenv_snapshot"]`, and writes it back to disk.
+This module reads the raw JSON of a `.ipynb` file, injects the snapshot dictionary into `metadata["snapmyenv_snapshot"]`, and writes it back to disk.
 This allows the environment data to travel with the notebook file itself.

 ### **Code Quality & Best Practices**